Bugs5382/fastify-rabbitmq/README.md

 ### `preProcessMessageFn`

 Before your message goes out, do something to your message.
-This is good so all your message go out correctly.
+This is good practice to ensure all your message are uniformed when sending out.
 If not, just make sure you are only sending strings out.

 ### `confirmChannel`